LGUG2Z/komorebi/README.md

 #### Multiple Layout Changes on Startup

+❗️**NOTE**: If you followed the quickstart and are using the sample configurations, this is already the default behaviour.

 Depending on what is in your configuration, when `komorebi` is started, you may experience the layout rapidly being adjusted with many retile events.